 Will student loans affect my tax refund?

-If you continue to repay your federal student loans on time and in full, you won’t suffer any consequences to your tax refund.
+Your tax refund is safe if you continue to repay your federal student loans on time and in full.
 It’s only when your federal loans go into default (meaning they are 270 days or more late in terms of payment) that the government may garnish your tax refund to satisfy student loan debt repayment.

 Can my spouse’s tax refund be garnished for my student loans?

 A refund from a joint tax return with your spouse may be subject to tax refund garnishment, even though your spouse isn’t liable for your loan default.
 Your spouse may qualify to reclaim their portion of the refund by filing IRS Form 8379.
-Check with your tax preparer or search online for more information and details.
+Consult your tax preparer or search online for more information.

 What happens if my student loans are in default?

-Your federal student loans are considered in default if you don’t make your scheduled payments for at least 270 days.
-“Default” for private loans may be longer or shorter than the 270 days — ask your service provider for details.
-The consequences of defaulting on federal loans can include the entire unpaid loan balance and interest becoming due in a process called “acceleration,” lost eligibility for more federal student aid, no eligibility for deferment or forbearance, and lost ability to choose a repayment plan.
+Your federal student loans are in default if you don’t make your scheduled payments for at least 270 days.
+The default period for private loans may be longer or shorter, so ask your service provider for details.
+The consequences may include the entire unpaid loan balance and interest becoming due in a process called “acceleration,” loss of eligibility for additional federal student aid, loss of eligibility for deferment or forbearance, and loss of the ability to choose a repayment plan.
 Your credit score could be negatively impacted, and your wages or tax refund could be garnished.

 Photo credit: iStock/MTStock Studio